catherineloesch/project4-react-frontend/README.md

 ```

-I then followed along the [documentation](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) further to create the controllers and routes for the User model, resulting in 3 controllers for the User model:
+I then followed along further with the [documentation](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) and created the controllers and routes for the User model, resulting in 3 controllers for the User model:

 - a SessionsController
 - a RegistrationsController
-- and a CurrentUserController
+- a CurrentUserController

 ```ruby
 class Users::RegistrationsController < Devise::RegistrationsController